-Should volatility in the financial and credit markets occur, or global economic growth stagnate, BNG Bank may experience reductions in business activity, increased and volatile funding costs and funding pressures, decreased asset values and/or lower profitability.
+Should volatility in the financial and credit markets continue and a global recession materialise, BNG Bank may experience reductions in business activity, increased and volatile funding costs and funding pressures, decreased asset values and/or lower profitability.
 As a result of changing market conditions and the influence of financial, economic and/or other cycles, BNG Bank's results of operations are subject to volatility that may be outside the control of BNG Bank.
 BNG Bank's financial condition and results of operations may, therefore, vary significantly from year to year depending on market and general economic conditions.